-It’s fun to think about, isn’t it?
 Be your own boss.
 Do whatever you feel like doing.
-No more managers breathing down your neck for work.
+No more managers micromanaging every little thing that you do.
 No more performance reviews.
 Useless meetings.
 It’s all you, baby.
 You call the shots.

 Sounds pretty nice, doesn’t it?

 But, here’s a little secret: You need to be a very special kind of person to be your own boss.

 The freedom that comes from bossing yourself around also amounts to the incredible freedom to fail if you do things wrong.
 Suddenly, you don’t have the company to shoulder you.
 To pick up the slack.

 The problem with being your own boss?
 The buck stops with you.

 Wait, before you read on: My point isn’t to argue against the notion of self-employment.
 On the contrary, it’s the perfect arrangement for some people.
 They thrive under the pressure.
 Be as successful as they want to be.
 But even though it may sound like the perfect situation, it may not be – for four very profound reasons.

 Here’s the deal: Unless you are financially independent, money is still the driving force behind your career – whether you’re slaving away for some big nameless corporation or working in your underwear from your home office on your own stuff.
 The bottom line hasn’t gone anywhere.

 That cash flow can’t just stop because you’re working for yourself.

 And, here’s another little secret: You aren’t working for yourself.
 Unless you’re paying yourself to design a product or service for yourself, then you aren’t working for yourself.